-Born in the Indian state of Rajasthan into an ordinary middle class family hailing from Kerala, South India, her perceptions and sensitivities retain the effect of her upbringing and also reveal impressions of varying cultures, religions, languages and experiences.
-Always on the move, Beji has never settled in any place for very long as the desire to experience new places and meet people seems to tug at her soul.
+Born in the Indian state of Rajasthan into an ordinary middle class family hailing from Kerala, another state in southern India, Beji’s perceptions and sensitivities retain the effect of her upbringing and also reveal impressions of varying cultures, religions, languages and experiences while growing up.
+Always on the move, she never really settled in any place.
+However, places and people seem to tug at her soul.

-The love and special bond Beji shares with children is what drove her to become a pediatrician.
-Currently she lives with her husband Jaison, son Joel and daughter Catherine in the western state of Gujarat, India.
+Her love and special bondage with children drove Beji to become a paediatrician.
+The artist currently lives with her husband Jaison, son Joel and daughter Catherine in the western state of Gujarat, India.

 Beji says, “Life is about passionately and creatively expressing your ‘self’.”